SanneE1/SanneE1.github.io/_pages/teaching.markdown

 ## Supervision

 - Chiara Bianciardi (2024/2025)
 Master thesis; title: "tbd"
 _at the University of Neuchâtel and the Biological research station of Doñana_
 Topic: Using a spatially explicit individual-based model to simulate population level consequences of inbreeding coefficient on the Iberian Lynx.

-- Konrad Adler ()
+- Konrad Adler (2022)
-Master thesis; title: “The prevalence and duration of lagged climate effects across different plant histories”
+Master thesis; title: “The prevalence and duration of lagged climate effects across different plant life-histories”
 _at the Martin Luther University Halle-Wittenberg_
+Topic: Investigate the best predictive climate time-window for plant vital rates of species with a wide range of generation time.

 ## Teaching